-Florence is one of Italy’s most popular cities to visit, especially for first-timers.
-Not only is Florence the art capital of the world, it’s a gorgeous city with streets to wander, towers to climb, great places to go shopping, and lots of gelato to eat.
-Here is a list of our favorite experiences, a good starting point for your first visit to Florence.
+Florence is one of Italy’s most popular cities to visit, especially for first timers.
+Not only is Florence the art capital of the world, it is a gorgeous city filled with world class art museums, towers to climb, great places to go shopping, and lots of beautiful viewpoints.
+Here is a list of the top 10 things to do in Florence, a good starting point for your first visit to this city.

 The Duomo, also called Cattedrale di Santa Maria del Fiore, is the centerpiece of Florence.
 If you do one thing in Florence, it should be a visit to the Duomo.